-Choosing the right sales tools for 2021 is going to be hugely challenging for sales reps and larger sales team alike, which is why I am fully behind the drive to standardise sales processes for b2b sales teams.
-In fact, I’ve written a lengthy article on this covering all aspects of the sales process including various sales techniques and how to prospect effectively.
+Choosing the right sales tools for 2021 will be hugely challenging for sales reps and larger sales teams, which is why I am fully behind the drive to standardise sales processes for b2b sales teams.
+In fact, I’ve written a lengthy article on this covering all aspects of the sales process, including various sales techniques and how to prospect effectively.

 Content Index